Sandler O'Neill and Partners: History

 Sandler O'Neill + Partners, L.P. was founded in 1988 by Herman S. Sandler, Thomas O’Neill and four other executives from the firm Bear Stearns.
 Though today it serves companies of all sizes, the firm was founded with an emphasis on community and mid-size banks, as its founders saw that smaller financial institutions were underserved by the existing advisement system.

 Six months after the foundation of the firm, Christopher Quackenbush left Merrill Lynch to build Sandler's investment banking group.

 Two years after Sandler's establishment it formed Sandler O'Neill Mortgage Finance, an affiliate of Sandler O'Neill + Partners.
 The affiliate is currently headquartered in Memphis but maintains an office in New York City separate from the firm's headquarters.

 In 1993, the company moved to Two World Trade Center (South Tower) from Two Wall Street.
 The same year, Sandler O'Neill opened an equity sales and trading division.
 The following year, the firm began publishing equity research, focusing on community banks and other financial institutions.

 Sandler O'Neill had four satellite offices in addition to its main office in New York City.
 The first was opened in Boston in 1998.
 Offices in Atlanta and San Francisco were opened in 2003.
 A final satellite office was opened in 2004 in Chicago.

 The firm ranked among the best performing investment banking firms, advising financial firms on strategic and financial initiatives, including mergers and acquisitions and capital raising.
 It is one of the last privately held investment banks on Wall Street, after other firms went public, including Goldman Sachs in the early 2000s.
 In 2010, the firm sold a substantial minority to two private equity firms: the Carlyle Group and Kelso & Company.
 The firm was led by James J. Dunne III, who left Bear Stearns in 1988 to help found Sandler, and Jonathan Doyle, who joined the firm in 1990.
 Both served as senior managing principals of the firm.
 Sandler O'Neill celebrated its 25th anniversary in 2013.

-In 2019, the company was acquired by Piper Sandler Companies.
+In 2019, the company was acquired by Piper Jaffray, forming Piper Sandler Companies.